Fellowship of Independent Reformed Evangelicals

 The Fellowship of Independent Reformed Evangelicals (FIRE) is a Reformed Baptist network of churches founded in 2000.
 There are congregations in the United States and abroad.
-FIRE is a network of churches, not an organization.
 It provides a platform for fellowship, cooperation, and mission sending.
 All ministry, cooperation, missions, and meetings are at the initiative of member churches.

 Doctrine

 The Denomination adheres to the Second London Baptist Confession of Faith 1689 and the London Confession of Faith 1644 and also affirm the Solas of the Reformation: